cloudblog004/fantasticfoodies/content/en/posts/2974-steps-to-prepare-perfect-stir-fried-eggplant-with-chicken-a-twist-on-pf-changs-stir-fried-spicy-eggplant-recipe.md

 1. Take  Water to steam the eggplants and carrots (steaming is used to eliminate using a lot of oil in the recipe and to reduce time for sautéing eggplants and carrots in oil)

 Alternatively, the eggplant could be peeled, and this recipe would make a wonderful casserole supper dish!
 Remove eggplant and drain on paper towels.
-If you don&#39;t think Cashew Eggplant Chicken Stir Fry recipe has sesame oil, ginger, garlic &amp; fish sauce.
+If you don&#39;t think Cashew Eggplant Chicken Stir Fry recipe has sesame oil, ginger, garlic & fish sauce.
 This chicken stir-fry is a little spicy and a little sweet.

 <!--inarticleads2-->